Murcul/humans-of-gitstart/docs/open-positions/5-architect.md

 ---
-sidebar_position: 4
+sidebar_position: 5
 ---

-# 🛠️ Client Engineering Intern
+# 🛠️ Founding Solutions Architect

 ◯˚GitStart turns tickets into PRs for engineering teams.
 We're growing fast, with 13k+ PRs shipped to prod for Firefox Mobile, Cal.com, Drata, Supabase, StoryBook, Union Bank, and more.

 ## Your Mission

-You will be joining a newly created team within GitStart called Client Engineering and report directly to the CEO.
-You will be working directly with engineering teams, who manage some of the largest codebases on the planet.
-As part of this you will:
+You will be joining a newly created team called Client Engineering and report directly to the CEO.
+You job will be to help engineering teams use GitStart to build mission critical software used by millions of end users.

+As part of this role you will:

-- Parse through their roadmap and backlog to identify high leverage tickets
+- Understand their roadmap to identify highly leveraged projects and initiatives
-- Find and understand their most pressing pain-points
-- Build and roll-out features to solve those pain-points
-- Analyse and predict their usage through data analysis and ML models
-- Help on-board new teams to effectively accelerate through GitStart
+- Scope projects into sprints to enable maximum acceleration through GitStart
+- Setup infrastructure to incrementally deploy large initiatives through pull requests merged regularly
+- Identify features to automate and accelerate your work

 You'll have a disproportionate impact because:

-- We're just starting growth, so all the low hanging fruits are up for grabs
+- You will be the first hire in this role and help define it
+- You will join a newly created team and directly report to the CEO
 - You'll be working on the no. 1 priority of the company
 - You'll be surfing a huge wave: the future of engineering with AI is a top trending topic on virtually every platform